rets-ci/node-amqp-client/readme.md

 ### To publish message

 ```
+# Initialize our amqp client
 var amqpClient = require( '@udx/amqp-client' ).create( "amqp://localhost" );
+# start publisher.
+It opens stable connection to Rabbit MQ.
 var publisher = amqpClient.publisher();
+# Publish your message to queue jobs.
+Default exchange is used in the example.
 publisher.publish( "", "jobs", "Hello World!" );
 ```